 An easy one in our home remedies for varicose veins: compression stockings.
 Medical grade compression is part and parcel of varicose vein aftercare, essential to the recovery from any kind of medical procedure treating these blood vessels.
 The great news is it’s not only good for recovery of varicose vein treatment but helps to reduce swelling, pain and discomfort that comes with varicosities.

 Going for high-quality medical-grade compression stockings like the Bauerfeind VenoTrain Micro is a great way to manage varicose vein symptoms on a daily basis.

 Exercises to relieve vein pain

-Regular exercise is one of the simplest and most beneficial ways to not only manage swelling but improve your overall health in general.
+Regular exercise is one of the simplest and most beneficial home remedies for varicose vein symptoms: it helps managing swelling and improves your overall health in general.
 In particular, it helps with varicose veins symptoms by increasing circulation, lowering blood pressure, aiding in weight loss, building up muscle strength and more.

 Low-impact exercises in particular help to provide this without straining the body.

 - Walking (at least 20 minutes a day)

 - Yoga ( simple movements are okay, you don’t need to push it)

 Massaging the legs when there’s varicose vein pain can be a great way to bring relief when the symptoms strike.
 Gently massaging the legs with mild massage oil or better yet moisturiser is the best way to help here.
 Make sure you don’t put pressure directly on the veins, as that may damage the strained and fragile vessel walls and cause bleeding in the surrounding tissue.